Skip to Main Content

 Term life insurance

-Term life insurance is not permanent, but rather covers an insured for a defined period (typically between 10 and 30 years), usually during the period of life when the need for financial protection for dependents is highest.
+Term life insurance is not permanent but rather covers an insured for a defined period (typically between 10 and 30 years), usually during the period of life when the need for financial protection for dependents is highest.
 Term life may be a good option for those with high blood pressure when the primary goal is to leave some fixed amount for loved ones to cover unexpected funeral expenses or outstanding debts like student loans.
-As with other life insurance policies, premiums may be higher depending upon the severity of the insured’s blood pressure readings.
+As with other life insurance policies, premiums may be higher depending on the severity of the insured’s blood pressure readings.

 Frequently asked questions